mfitz/slakkit/README.md

 }
 ```

+You can create an arbitrarily long list of subreddits of interest as the value of the `slackit_SUBREDDIT_LIST` env var.
+You must:

+- enclose the list in quotes
+- use only the short names of subreddits (rather than complete URLs), so `IllegallySmolCats`, for example
+- separate the list using commas

+The value of the `slackit_TARGET_CHANNEL` env var should be only the channel name, with no leading hash character, so
+`my-awesome-channel`, *not* `#my-awesome-channel`.

 When the newly created execution role exists, add a policy granting permission to read the OAuth token from Secrets
 Manager, for example: